Obtaining a Library Card

 ***Note: Requests for changes to the proxy list must be done in person with proper identification.

 Most items may be renewed two times, unless they have been reserved by another user or are a part of the Lucky Day Collection (formerly Bestseller Collection).
 Some materials are not renewable.
 Reserved items cannot be renewed.
 Overdue items can be renewed online and overdue charges will be posted to the users account.
 Overdue items may also be renewed by calling 412-366-8100 ext.
-116. Items can also be renewed in person with or without the item.
-Material may be renewed over the telephone, in person, or through the online Catalog.
+116 when the library is open.
+Items can also be renewed in person with or without the item when the library is open.
+Materials may also be renewed anytime over the telephone using the automated telephone renewal number 412-622-1895, or through the online Catalog.